ml58158/SCCM-Client-Dynamic-Provisioning/README.md

 * Required Software is installed on a new machine in Minutes VS. Microsoft inTune which takes up to 24 hours to install required apps.

-### Contribution guidelines ###

-* Feel free to contribute to this project and make improvements.

-* I ask that you fork a new branch for each new feature.

-* Once a new feature is ready for testing, I can test it and will initiate a pull request.

-* If testing is successful, I will merge it into the master branch.

-### Who do I talk to? ###

-For any issues or idea, feel free to contact me

 ### The Provisioning Process ###

 1. The Machine is Unboxed.
 (New Machines Only)